GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

     b.
 Web application gateway DNS

 3. In Fiddler, you should see that your attack is being prevented from making it to the web server.
 This will also generate logs that we will use to create attack assessment reports in later exercises.
-Again, with fiddler available you can see the denied traffic by selecting the Inspectors tab, then Headers in the top section, and Raw in the bottom section:
+Again, with fiddler available, you can see the denied traffic by selecting the Inspectors tab, then Headers in the top section, and Raw in the bottom section:

     ![One of the attacks is selected on the left, and a denied traffic example is called out on the right.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image139.png "Fiddler network traffic")